 Students may not play on the school grounds before or after school without parental supervision, since staff supervision is not provided.
-In the morning, students should wait calmly at the front entrance until a staff member admits them to a building.
+In the morning, students should wait calmly at Park Ave or the front entrance until a staff member admits them to a building.

 Students are expected to go home after school.
 Only students directly supervised by an adult guardian are allowed to play on the playground immediately following dismissal.
-We would like students to go home and check in after school.
-They may come back to the school playground at 4:15 PM if they would like.